Overview

 }

-parameter specifies the minimum duration a server must be stable before being added to the cluster.
+The server_stabilization_time parameter specifies the minimum duration a server must be stable before Nomad Enterprise adds it to the cluster.
 The appropriate value depends on your server hardware and startup time.

 autopilot {